coderefinery/social-coding/talk.md

 - Can someone duplicate your results easily?
 - Can someone actually install your software and use it?
-- If they can't, there is a high barrier to use
+- If they can't, there is a high barrier to use.

 CodeRefinery lesson: Reproducible Research